Moduli problems for operadic algebras

 In particular, the category $\cat{BiMod}_{\base}^{\Sigma, \dg}$ itself. \item For any $\base$-operad $\mathscr P$, the category of \emph{$\mathscr P$}-algebras, defined to be the category of left $\mathscr P$-modules that are concentrated in arity $0$

 \end{enumerate} \end{proposition} \begin{proof} The proposition follows essentially from the fact that over a field of characteristic zero, algebras over a coloured operad have a canonical model structure \cite{HinichRectification}.
-For example, \ref{it:operads} the category of augmented unital $\base$-operads can be identified with the category of nonunital operads in symmetric $\base$-bimodules; these are algebras over an operad with set of colours given by $\coprod_{n\geq 0} S^{\times n-1}$ (cf.\ Definition \ref{def:op of ops}).
-Something similar holds for \ref{it:modules} left and right modules, and for \ref{it:algebras} it suffices to observe that an algebra over a $\base$-operad is simply an algebra over its underlying $S$-coloured operad. \end{proof} Given a $\base$-operad $\mathscr P$ together with a right module $M$ and a left module $N$, we denote by $M\circ_\mathscr P N$ the coequalizer of $M\circ_\base \mathscr P \circ_\base N \rightrightarrows M\circ_\base N$. \begin{example}[Free algebras] Let $\PP$ be an operad and $V$ a left $\base$-module.
+For example, \ref{it:operads} the category of augmented unital $\base$-operads can be identified with the category of nonunital operads in symmetric $\base$-bimodules; these are algebras over an operad with set of colours given by $\coprod_{n\geq 0} S^{\times n-1}$ (cf.\ Definition \ref{def:op of symops}).
+Something similar holds for \ref{it:modules} left and right modules, and for \ref{it:algebras} it suffices to observe that an algebra over a $\base$-operad is simply an algebra over its underlying $S$-coloured operad. \end{proof} \begin{example}[Free algebras] Let $\PP$ be an $\base$-operad and $V$ a left $\base$-module.
 Then the free $\PP$-algebra on $V$ is given by the usual formula